-- [11] The Respondent was engaged as a subcontractor by [OMITTED] to carry out building work at [OMITTED].
-The work included subfloor, framing, trusses, and cladding between June 2023 and September 2023.
-This was restricted building work because it included the primary structure and external moisture management system of a residential dwelling. - [12] Evidence was provided to the Board to establish that the Respondent was the Licensed Building Practitioner who carried out and/or supervised the restricted building work.
-This included Wellington City Council inspection records noting the Respondent as an LBP onsite during inspections.
-Specifically, a pre-wrap inspection report dated 11 August 2023 identifies the Respondent as the builder present for the inspection. - [13] The Board also notes that the Building Consent (504912) documentation required records of work for the primary structure (foundations and subfloor framing, walls, roof, bracing) and external moisture (damp proofing, roof cladding, ventilation system, wall cladding), which corresponds to the work the Respondent has admitted to carrying out.
+- [11] The Respondent was engaged to carry out roofing work at [OMITTED].
+The work included the installation of a roof cladding system.
+This was restricted building work because it included the external moisture management system (roof cladding) of a residential dwelling. - [12] Evidence was provided to the Board to establish that the Respondent was the Licensed Building Practitioner who carried out and/or supervised the restricted building work.
+This was not disputed by the Respondent, who acknowledged carrying out the roofing work and eventually provided a Record of Work dated 25 October 2021 to the Investigator. - [13] The Board also notes that the Building Consent documentation required records of work for external moisture management systems, including roof cladding, which corresponds to the work the Respondent has admitted to carrying out.